Under a new act passed in 2009, the minimum age for marriage was increased from 14 for females and 18 for males to 18 for both males and females.

 CEDAW (2004), Consideration of Reports Submitted by States Parties Under Article 18 of the Convention on the Elimination of All Forms of Discrimination against Women: Democratic Republic of the Congo, Combined Fourth and Fifth Periodic Reports of States Parties, CEDAW/C/COD/4-5, CEDAW, New York, NY.

-CEDAW (2006), Concluding Comments of the Committee on the Elimination of Discrimination against Women: Democratic Republic of the Congo, CEDAW/C/COD/5, CEDAW, New York, NY.
+CEDAW (2011), Consideration of Reports Submitted by States Parties Under Article 18 of the Convention on the Elimination of All Forms of Discrimination against Women: Democratic Republic of Congo, Combined Sixth and Seventh Reports of States Parties, CEDAW/C/COD/6-7, CEDAW, New York, NY.

-Food and Agriculture Organization (FAO), IFAD (International Fund for Agricultural Development), ILC (International Land Coalition) (2004), Rural Women’s Access to Land and Property in Selected Countries: Progress Towards Achieving the Aims of the Convention on the Elimination of All Forms of Discrimination against Women, FAO Gender and Population Division, IFAD Technical Advisory Division, and ILC, Rome.
+FAO, IFAD (International Fund for Agricultural Development), ILC (International Land Coalition) (2004), Rural Women’s Access to Land and Property in Selected Countries: Progress Towards Achieving the Aims of the Convention on the Elimination of All Forms of Discrimination against Women, Food and Agriculture Organization Gender and Population Division, IFAD Technical Advisory Division, and ILC, Rome.

 Human Rights Watch (2009), Soldiers Who Rape, Commanders Who Condone: Sexual Violence and Military Reform in the Democratic Republic of the Congo, HRW, New York, NY.

 ILO (2011), Database of Conditions of Work and Employment, International Labour Organization. http://www.ilo.org/dyn/travail/travmain.home (accessed 20 September 2013).